digital-land/product/content/digital-land-frontend/index.md

 ---
 name: "Digital land frontend"
 status: "beta"
+summary: "A python package used to generate the digital land pages.
+Includes templates, stylesheets and javascript modules."
 ---

 A set of frontend assets that can be used to apply the digital land visual language to services and sites.